GenericMappingTools/gmt/doc/rst/source/grdmix.rst

 -----------

 **grdmix** will perform various operations involving images and grids.
-We either use a *weights* grid, image, or constant to add a new alpha (transparency) layer to the image given as *raster1*, or we will blend the two *raster1* and *raster2* (grids or images) using the *weights* for *raster1* and the complementary *1 - weights* for *raster2* and save to *outfile*.
-Alternatively, we will deconstruct an image into its component grids or construct an image from its normalized component grids.
+We either use a *alpha* grid, image, or constant to add a new alpha (transparency) layer to the image given as *raster1*, or we will blend the two *raster1* and *raster2* (grids or images) using the *weights* for *raster1* and the complementary *1 - weights* for *raster2* and save to *outfile*.
+Alternatively, we will deconstruct an image into its component grid layers or we construct an image from its normalized component grids.
+All operations support adjusting the final color image via an *intensity* grid, converting a color image to monochrome, or strip off the alpha layer.
-All *raster?*, *alpha*, *intens* and *weights* files must have the same dimensions.
-The optional *alpha*, *intens* and *weights* files may be replaced by constant values instead.
+All *raster?*, *alpha*, *intensity* and *weights* files must have the same dimensions.
+The optional *alpha*, *intensity* and *weights* files may be replaced by constant values instead.

 Required Arguments